jonro2955/jonro2955/README.md

 <h3>My Projects:</h3>

-You can click on the live hosted site links below to try out the different applications that I've made.
+You can click on any of the live hosted site links below to try out the different applications that I've made.
 Many of them are fun games, and I hope you'll enjoy playing them!

 [My Movie Database](https://mmdb-97518.web.app) / [Repository](https://github.com/jonro2955/odin_javascript_12_mmdb)